Free delivery to a pickup point for orders over €50

 The type of whey depends on the filtration method and when it is carried out.

-• For native whey: Whey is obtained by direct filtration of whole milk.
+• For native whey: whey is obtained by direct filtration of whole milk.

 The level of filtration mainly influences the protein, lactose, and fat content and the speed of digestion, rather than whether the whey is "native" or not.

-Whey concentrate is the least filtered form.
+Whey concentrate is the least filtered form:

 It generally contains around 70–80% protein, with a small amount of lactose and lipids.
 It is often the most economical form, with a creamy texture and an amino acid profile that is already very beneficial for bodybuilding.

-Whey isolate undergoes more thorough filtration.
+Whey isolate undergoes more extensive filtration:

-Hydrolyzed whey
+Hydrolyzed whey:

 The main points